Located: Administration Building, B204

 If you are 18 years of age or older, you may designate “Organ Donor” on your NJ State driver’s license or non-driver ID card.

 Orientation Leaders aid in the New Student Orientation at Sussex.
-Students interested in applying should submit the Orientation Leader application that is available on Canvas or by stopping into the Campus Life Office in the Student Center, D105a.
+Students interested in applying should submit the Orientation Leader application available on Canvas or by stopping into the Campus Life Office in the Student Center, D105a.

 SCCC EDTV Channel 20 provides the Sussex and Warren County cable television audience served by Service Electric Television of NJ, Inc. and the College community with educational programming.
 The Station offers the community a unique variety of quality educational programming ranging from health